codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 * Organizational systems

 #### Ingress Controller
-The ingress controller is is configured on the same Kubernetes cluster as the Codefresh Runtime in hybrid runtime environments.
+The ingress controller is configured on the same Kubernetes cluster as the Codefresh Runtime in hybrid runtime environments.
 It implements the ingress traffic rules for the Codefresh Runtime.
 See [Ingress controller requirements]({{site.baseurl}}/docs/runtime/requirements/#ingress-controller).

 {::nomarkdown}